Long-term loans are useful to assist for a range of unexpected expenses, when other sources of financial support are not available or limited.

 A long-term loan will only be approved for:

-- Course-related expenses such as travel, equipment, books and fees; and/or
+- Course-related expenses such as travel, equipment, texts; and/or

-- Living expenses such as bond, rent, bills and car purchase/maintenance (if essential for study).
+- Living expenses such as bond, rent, or bills.

 A long-term loan is a secured loan, which means a guarantor is required to cover payment of the loan if you do not.
 The University will only accept a guarantor who is over 21 years of age, and who is not: